diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

         - Have a provisioned capacity in advance (size in GBs).
         - You can increase capacity over time.
         - Can have more than one EBS attached to the same instance.
-        - It is possible to create an EBS volume and leave them unatached.
+        - It is possible to create an EBS volume and leave them unattached.
         - Instance details root device and block devices (EBS volumes).
         - A volume is created when you create your EC2 instance.
         - EC2 -> Elastic Block Store -> Volumes -> Create volume -> gp2 (General purpose)-> change size -> availability zone must be in the same zone as your instance -> create volume.